-Pendle Councils commitments to achieving good governance in practice include:

-- ✓ Maintains a Corporate Plan which is supported by an annual corporate programme of delivery and individual Service Plans which outlines its ambitions and promises to our residents and shows how the Council will use its resources to deliver these. - ✓ Produce a Publication Local Plan, in accordance with legislation and national policy that sets the overall strategic direction for the Borough for up to the next 15 years. - ✓ MTFP takes account for sensitivity testing across variation factors such as pay inflation, general inflation, cost of borrowing, collection rates. - ✓ Capital investment strategy is linked to corporate objectives and Capital Programme resource allocation. - ✓ Has a robust performance management framework in place establishing the monitoring, review and reporting arrangements for delivery of defined outcomes and outputs. - ✓ Has established risk management arrangements in place which include bi-monthly meetings of the Corporate Governance Steering Group and quarterly meetings of the Accounts & Audit Committee. - ✓ Records of decision-making and Minutes are made publicly available on the Council website. - ✓ Utilises feedback from citizens, services users and institutional collated via various methods, such as Complaints, Life in Pendle Survey, ad-hoc consultations, etc when developing the Corporate Plan and other policies.
+Sub Principles Pendle Councils commitments to achieving good governance in practice include: C1 - Defining Outcomes The Council('s): C2 - Sustainable economic, social and environmental benefits Maintains a Corporate Plan which is supported by an annual corporate programme of delivery and individual Service Plans which outlines its ambitions and promises to c and shows how the Council will use its resources to deliver these.
+Produce a Publication Local Plan, in accordance with legislation and national policy that sets the overall strategic direction for the Borough for up to the next 15 years.
+MTFP takes account for sensitivity testing across variation factors such as pay inflation, general inflation, cost of borrowing, collection rates.
+Capital investment strategy is linked to corporate objectives and Capital Programme resource allocation.
+Has a robust performance management framework in place establishing the monitoring, review and reporting arrangements for delivery of defined outcomes and output Has established risk management arrangements in place which include bi-monthly meetings of the Corporate Governance Steering Group and quarterly meetings of the Audit Committee.
+Records of decision-making and Minutes are made publicly available on the Council website.
+Utilises feedback from citizens, services users and institutional collated via various methods, such as Complaints, Life in Pendle Survey, ad-hoc consultations, etc when de Corporate Plan and other policies.

-Actions planned / needed

-• Customer Contact / Access Strategy to be reviewed and updated, ensuring alignment with the Council's IT Strategy and Digital Strategy

-Head of Policy & Commissioning
+Actions planned / needed By who By when Customer Contact / Access Strategy to be reviewed and updated, ensuring alignment with the Council's IT Strategy and Digital Strategy Head of Policy & Commissioning June 2024

-June 2024